 Although strictly not income tax as such, the medicare levy, and the medicare levy surcharge accompanies the taxation scale as an additional impost and is collected with each taxation assessment, and through taxes withheld from wages and similar earnings.

-There is no separate capital gains tax as such; the capital gains tax rules operate to determine the amount, if any, of capital profit to be added to ordinary income to be taxed according to the normal progressive tax scale.
+There is no separate capital gains tax as such; the capital gains tax rules operate to determine the amount, if any, of capital profit to be added to ordinary income which is then taxed according to the normal progressive tax scale.

 Non-individual entities are each separately dealt with by the taxation rules, such that:

 - companies (and other forms of corporate entity) are with some exceptions taxed at a flat percentage rate.
 From 1 July 2015 a lower rate applies to small business companies.